-Controversial treatment for autism may do more harm than good, researchers findNovember 29th, 2012 in Autism spectrum disorders /
+Controversial treatment for autism may do more harm than good, researchers findNovember 29, 2012 in Medicine & Health / Autism spectrum disorders

 A controversial treatment for autism spectrum disorder (ASD) is not only ineffective but may be harmful, according to a study conducted by Baylor University researchers.